 Why is it important to edit and proofread?

-This is the first of four lessons about Editing and Proofreading.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of four chapters about Editing and Proofreading.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Briefly introduce the concepts of editing and proofreading